DETONA Lyrics in English Tito Double P , Gabito Ballesteros

 Below, I translated the lyrics of the song DETONA by Tito Double P from Spanish to English.

-Shutting mouths, this is what I dedicate myself to
+Shutting mouths, that's what I do

-Compa Tito
+Buddy Tito

 f*ck!

-And now LV the little bag
+And now the LV baggie

-Babe, whatever you ask for
+Babe, whatever you want

-From Disney are little princesses
+They are little princesses from Disney

 Babe, I solve your life

-Shutting mouths, this is what I dedicate myself to
+Shutting mouths, that's what I do

 Ayo